The Find-Command cmdlet in PowerShell is a powerful tool that helps locate cmdlets, aliases, functions, and workflows across registered repositories.

 Let’s understand the Find-Command in PowerShell with the help of examples.

-To find all commands in the specified repository, use the following command.
+To discover commands available in a specific repository, such as PSGallery, use the following command:

 Find-Command -Repository PSGallery | Select-Object -First 10

-Select-Object uses the First parameter to display the first 10 results.
+: Limits the output to the first 10 results.

 The output of the above PowerShell script to find commands in the specified repository returns the commands as follows.